-In March 2016, Verizon was hit with a $1.35 million fine for tracking customers with a unique identifier header (UIDH), also known as a “supercookie.”
-It was big news when Verizon was forced to make this tracking known and allow customers to opt out of it.
+In March 2016, the FCC hit Verizon with a $1.35 million fine for tracking customers with a unique identifier header (UIDH), also known as a “supercookie.”
+It was big news when the FCC forced Verizon to allow customers to opt-out of the tracking.
 But what is a supercookie?
-And why is it so much worse than a regular cookie?
-Here’s what you need to know.
+Why is a supercookie worse than a regular cookie?

 The Dangers of Supercookies